jeremyblevins/ctar/website/use-cases/CTAR-H-2010-001-Operation_Olympic_Games.md

 > *What was the adversary trying to accomplish?*

 This distinction is particularly valuable because malware evolves rapidly while adversary objectives and behaviors often remain remarkably consistent.
+For CTAR analysts, this distinction is particularly important because behaviors often persist even as malware families, exploits, and infrastructure evolve.
+Behavioral analysis therefore provides a more durable basis for understanding adversary tradecraft than technical indicators alone.

 > **CTAR Analyst Note**
 >
 > ATT&CK should not be viewed as a checklist.
 >
 > It is a behavioral model that allows analysts to compare campaigns spanning decades, technologies, and threat actors using a common analytical language.
+When used correctly, ATT&CK helps analysts communicate observations consistently across organizations and over time.
+It complements intelligence analysis by providing a common vocabulary without prescribing analytical conclusions.

+The following assessment evaluates the observable behaviors associated with Operation Olympic Games using the ATT&CK Enterprise framework.
+Because ATT&CK was developed after the campaign occurred, this mapping is necessarily retrospective.
+The objective is not historical reconstruction, but analytical comparison with modern adversary behavior.
 # Campaign Assessment

 ## Reconnaissance